jacobccooper/Landscape-of-eBird/README.md

 Code for aligning and fixing the DBF file to make the map figures in the manuscript.

-3. r-distance-regional.csv
+3. all_division_r_distances.csv

-Residual distances for all counties.
+Residual distances for all counties, performed by using the regression of GDP + GDP interaction with population in each individual census division.

 4. GDP-eBird_data.csv